 While the binary QUIC and H3 frame and packet structures are well-defined in the specifications, there are many variations in how they can be utilized, sized and combined.
-For example,

-H3 defines the HEADERS and DATA frames [7].
-These are in turn passed to the QUIC layer, whereby typically QUIC has no knowledge of the H3 semantics: it treats H3-level data on each QUIC stream as an ordered but opaque byte sequence.
+For example, H3 defines the HEADERS and DATA frames [8].
+These are in turn passed to the QUIC layer, whereby typically QUIC has no knowledge of the H3 semantics: it treats H3-level data on each OUIC stream as an ordered but opaque byte sequence.
 These bytes are then put inside QUIC-level STREAM frames for transport.
 Practically, this means that multiple H3-level frames can be aggregated together inside a single QUIC STREAM frame, which is good for efficiency.
 We find that 9/13 servers consistently do this, but that 4/13 tend to instead pack HEADERS and DATA frames into separate STREAM frames.
 In stress tests that request hundreds of very small files (<1kB), 6/13 servers started showing even more inefficient behaviour, packing all H3 frames in separate STREAM frames, and even in tiny QUIC packets.
 If we define goodput efficiency as the amount of useful transported H3-level data (e.g., image file bytes) divided by the total amount of bytes on the wire (including QUIC and H3 framing overhead), we find that most stacks achieve 95-97% efficiency when downloading larger files, which plummets to about 90% for most when downloading many smaller files, with the worst case only achieving 83%.
+Few implementers indicated that they had actively considered or tuned their packetization overhead at this time.

-A part of this is the sizing of H3 DATA frames.
-While QUIC STREAM frames cannot span multiple QUIC packets, H3 DATA frames can theoretically be up to 4600 Petabytes (as their length is 64-bit encoded), and thus span many STREAM frames.
+A part of the goodput efficiency is the sizing of H3 DATA frames.
+While QUIC STREAM frames cannot span multiple QUIC packets, H3 DATA frames can theoretically be up to about 4600 Petabytes (as their length is 62-bit encoded), and thus span many STREAM frames.
 For goodput efficiency, fewer and thus larger DATA frames are best.
 Here, we find a large heterogeneity.
-When downloading files larger than 1MB, 6/13 have DATA frames larger than 1MB, 2/13 between 1MB and 100kB, and 5/13 lower than 100kB (of which one has the worst case of generating a new DATA frame for each QUIC packet).
-Interestingly, we observed two stacks that dynamically sized their DATA frames, growing larger over time, tied as they are to the current QUIC Flow Control and Congestion Window values (§3.1, §3.4).
-While this seemed like intentional behaviour, it again turned out to be due to unexpected cross-layer code interactions.
+When downloading files larger than 1MB, 6/13 have DATA frames larger than 1MB (large), 2/13 between 1MB and 100kB (medium), and 5/13 lower than 100kB (small, of which one has the worst case of generating a new DATA frame for each QUIC packet).
+Interestingly, we observed 3 stacks that dynamically sized their DATA frames, growing or shrinking over time.
+While this first seemed like intentional behaviour, it again turned out to be due to (unexpected) cross-layer code interactions.
+For example, one implementation simply writes as much H3 data (wrapped in a single DATA frame) as allowed by the QUIC send buffer, which is in turn dynamically sized based on the current Congestion Control Window (see §3.4).
+Another acts as a TCP-QUIC proxy, transforming QUIC streams into individual TCP connections and vice-versa.
+Here, we observed DATA frame sizes to be highly irregular, as they are dependent on how much data is available for each individual stream, which is in turn internally driven by the separate TCP Congestion and Flow Control dynamics.